asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 - **Summary**: A quick summary of what the operation is all about.
 - **Description**: A more detailed explanation of the operation’s purpose.

-And here's an example of an operation in an AsyncAPI document.

-With operations, you get more control and clarity over message flow within each channel—making AsyncAPI even more powerful for building real-time, event-driven systems!
+With operations, you get more control and clarity over message flow within each channel, making AsyncAPI even more powerful for building event-driven systems!

 These three concepts are integral when documenting our websocket server using AsyncAPI.